JA-Erosa/Programming-Recommendation-Project/README.md

 For information on the stages/steps of the project, check the project tab.
 Each branch contains the different files we worked with on the different stages of the project.

-*Project based on the book: Programming Collection Intelligence by Toby Segaran*
+*Project based on the book: Programming Collective Intelligence by Toby Segaran*

 Instructions:
 In order for the code to work properly: download the 3 files (correlation, obtaining and project) to a folder, and inside that folder download the MovieLens folder with all its files.